saeed51100/machine-learning/forex-prediction/classification/readme.txt

 Requirements for the code you will write (MODEL + PREDICTION)
 # --------------------------

-1- Use df_model as the training dataset (it is already preprocessed/continuous).

-2- Build an efficient, effective classification model that predicts reversal points (0/1/2) over the 10-hour horizon given the last 60 hourly candles.
+1- Build an efficient, effective classification model that predicts reversal points (0/1/2) over the 10-hour horizon given the last 60 hourly candles.

-3- The prediction pipeline must take a given_time from df ( not from df_model ) wich identifies the last available candle.
-I have already prepared df which has a structure similar to df_model and 60 unseen candles are selected from it.

-Use the specific given_time below for prediction tests: given_time = "2025.08.13 21:00:00"
+2- Use the specific given_time below for prediction tests: given_time = "2025.08.13 21:00:00"

 The prediction input should be the 60 candles that end at given_time.
 The model should then output a length-10 array of class predictions for the next 10 hours immediately after given_time.

-4- At the end of the prediction section your code must provide a DataFrame named predicted_df and return / show it as the last line. predicted_df should include at least the forecast DATETIME for each of the 10 steps, the predicted class, and optionally predicted probabilities for each class.
+3- At the end of the prediction section your code must provide a DataFrame named predicted_df and return / show it as the last line. predicted_df should include at least the forecast DATETIME for each of the 10 steps, the predicted class, and optionally predicted probabilities for each class.

 # --------------------------